MoebiuZ/OpcodeOne/README.md

 OpcodeOne (O¹) Project
 ======================

-Educational exploration on several aspects of computing.
+Educational exploration on several aspects of computing through the design and implementation of a fictional CPU architecture.